0xPolygon/polygon-edge-docs/docs/configuration/set-up-hashicorp-vault.md

 ## Step 2 - Initialize IBFT using the configuration

-Now that the configuration file is present, we can initialize required IBFT data (secret keys) with the configuration file set up in step 1, using the `--config`:
+Now that the configuration file is present, we can initialize the required IBFT data (secret keys) with the configuration file set up in step 1, using the `--config`:

 ```bash